What ATS is and how it reads your CV

 “Led platform migration across an 8-engineer team over 3 quarters: 40% latency reduction, zero customer-facing downtime, full rollback path published before cutover.”

-Why it scores higher: action verb (Led), scope (8-engineer team, 3 quarters), three quantified outcomes (latency, uptime, process signal).
-ATS keyword density jumps; recruiter 6-second scan picks up scope + impact in one pass.
+Action verb (Led), scope (8-engineer team, 3 quarters), three quantified outcomes (latency, uptime, process signal).
+The parser now has something to match on, and a recruiter skimming picks up scope and impact without reading the rest.

 Weak